Monroe 4.6 magnitude earthquake 2019

 Apparently, this is the third strongest earthquake in Washington in the last 10 years, two others being M4.9 in Poulsbo in 2009, and M4.7 near Okanagan in 2011.
 This one hit only 7 miles from home, in Monroe (I’m in Mill Creek), about 1 hour northeast of Seattle.

-At first, I though a truck hit our house.
-We have a pretty quite straight street passing out house, and at night people do not really obey the 35 mph speed limit.
+At first, I thought a truck hit our house.
+We have a pretty quiet straight street passing by the house, and at night people do not really obey the 35 mph speed limit.
 They speed by, and at least on two occasions in the past 2 years, these racers hit parked cars on the street.
 So, my first assumption when my house started shaking and making noises at night - someone hit the house with their car!